 Understanding Marketing Spend is Critical – According to Gartner’s Marketing Technology Survey 2018, only 18% of marketers in 2016 knew what multitouch attribution (MTA) was.
 This number rose to 52% in 2018, with respondents stating that they employed MTA to assess ad effectiveness.
 MTA, on the other hand, is constrained to just demonstrating value online.
 Marketers will need to implement unified marketing measurement since they are constantly under pressure to prove ROI across all channels.

 More Innovation – A fascinating contrast exists between established enterprise software companies investing in cloud-based solutions and up-and-coming start-ups.
 This increase in competitiveness will lead to increased marketing creativity.
-Additionally, marketing technology businesses will be able to give clients with more sophisticated solutions to enable marketers interact directly with their consumers and establish ROI, thanks to the introduction of IoT and continued progress in AI marketing.
+Additionally, marketing technology businesses will be able to give clients more sophisticated solutions to enable marketers to interact directly with their consumers and establish ROI, thanks to the introduction of IoT and continued progress in AI marketing.

 Technology Challenges in Marketing